Rajendraganji/ParkingLot/README.md

 Steps :
 1)	Download and install JDK 1.8 or later.
 The following link has all the details/steps to install and configure this. (https://www.guru99.com/install-java.html)
+i) Setting the JAVA_HOME Variable in Windows .
+The following link has all the details ( https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html )
 2)	Download and install maven latest version.
 The following link has all the details/steps to install and configure this. (https://www.javatpoint.com/how-to-install-maven )
 3)	Clone the code from here. ( https://github.com/Rajendraganji/ParkingLot.git ) and I’m also sharing attachment of project zip file.
 4)	You can also import the code straight into your IDE’s like Eclipse, Intellij IDEA etc.